 - Cease any normal document destruction programme in relation to historic documents that could be relevant to the investigation. - Secure any relevant electronic material, for example, laptops, electronic devices and hard drives, which could contain relevant material.
-In the interests of maintaining business continuity, it may be necessary to image the respective devices to preserve the integrity of the data. - Ensure that back-up tapes or hard drives are secured in relation to the company's network and e-mail servers. - Secure and isolate any company BlackBerrys or mobile phones (if any) likely to contain relevant evidential material, and SIM cards if necessary.
+In the interests of maintaining business continuity, it may be necessary to image the respective devices to preserve the integrity of the data. - Ensure that back-up tapes or hard drives are secured in relation to the company's network and email servers. - Secure and isolate any company BlackBerrys or mobile phones (if any) likely to contain relevant evidential material, and SIM cards if necessary.
 In particular, obtain any mobile phone records for individuals involved in the relevant conduct.

 In addition, a document hold notice should be sent to all relevant custodians and employees clearly identifying the categories of material that should be preserved, without giving away details of the allegations that the investigation relates to.
-It is also helpful to conduct document collection interviews with custodians to try and establish all the locations where they may have kept or saved relevant evidential material.
+It is also helpful to conduct document collection interviews with custodians to try to establish all the locations where they may have kept or saved relevant evidential material.

 It may be appropriate at this stage to instruct an external vendor to be responsible for collecting and processing all the electronic data, as well as assisting with forensic services such as the recovery of deleted data if necessary.
+Instructing a specialist external vendor to collect and process any data will also help to establish an effective chain of custody in respect of the evidence, as well as preserving its forensic integrity.